ikeepo/to-be-a-programmer/docs/topics/database/postgres/aerich.md

 so `aerich.models` should be in the configuration to create at init.
 ## what `aerich.models` is?
 `from aerich import models` it's module defined by `aerich`

+## `aerich` recover all the migration history
+The `migration` files in aerich context record the changes rather the current state, so the migration systems working incremental, controlled, and reversible updates the database.

+So the migration process maybe slow.
+Just apply the current schema from model maybe the faster choice.